 Rejection sensitive dysphoria also has a connection to autism.

 This neurodevelopmental disorder affects the nervous system and triggers a variety of symptoms.
-Children or adults with autism may have difficulty communicating and socializing, and sometimes they have difficulty understanding the actions of others.
+Autistic children or adults may have difficulty communicating and socializing, and sometimes they have difficulty understanding the actions of others.

 They might also deal with emotional dysregulation and hypersensitivity to physical and emotional stimuli.
 As a result, any real or perceived feelings of rejection or criticism can cause them to become overwhelmingly upset.